 The second exercise completed by the Comprehensive Plan Advisory Committee was a series of notecard exercises.
 Each member was given two thee notecards.
 They were then given four prompts and asked to write-down their responses.
 Responses have been turned into word clouds (the bigger the word, the more common the response) or summarized through bullet points.
-The notecard exercise results are shown in Figures 2.2-2.3 below and on the following page.
+The notecard exercise results are below and on the following page.